longtanle/awesome-federated-LLM-learning/README.md

 # Awesome Federated Learning for LLMs
 This is a collection of research papers for Federated Learning for Large Language Models (FedLLM).
-And the repository will be continuously updated to track the frontier of FedLLM.
+The repository will be continuously updated to track the frontier of FedLLM.

 ## Table of Contents